Learning Action Embeddings for Off-Policy Evaluation: Empirical evaluation

-\paragraph{High-bias, high-variance pre-defined embeddings} In the next experiments, we evaluate how the bias of the pre-defined embeddings influences our methods and whether it is better to learn the embeddings from action identities or fine-tune them from pre-defined embeddings in this setting.
-We progressively add more bias in a similar way to \citet{saito2022off}.
-We fix the number of dimensions in the action embedding to $d_\cE = 20$, and after the reward is generated, we hide a certain number of dimensions, so the estimators do not have access to fully-informative embeddings.
+\paragraph{Can we improve upon the pre-defined embeddings?} In the previous experiment, fine-tuned embeddings did not improve upon the pre-defined embeddings.
+The reason is that the pre-defined embeddings have low bias and low variance.
+This is rarely the case in practice.
+In this experiment, we show that we can learn better embeddings when the pre-defined embeddings have a high number of embedding dimensions or when they do not capture the full effect on the reward.
+We evaluate how the bias of the pre-defined embeddings influences our methods and whether it is better to learn the embeddings from action identities or fine-tune them from pre-defined embeddings in this setting.
+We progressively add more bias similarly to \citet{saito_off-policy_2022}.
+We fix the number of dimensions in the action embedding to $d_\cE = 20$, and after the reward is generated, we hide a certain number of dimensions so the estimators do not have access to fully-informative embeddings.
 The results are shown in \cref{fig: synthetic linear unobserved nuobsdim}.
+As the embeddings worsen, our methods that learn or fine-tune them outperform MIPS.
 We can see the bias-variance trade-off between \emph{Learned MIPS OneHot} and \emph{Learned MIPS FineTune}.
 When the number of unobserved dimensions is small, the variance reduction gained from pre-defined embeddings is greater than induced bias.
 As we increase the number of unobserved dimensions, the bias of pre-defined embeddings can get even higher than the variance of IPS.
 In practice, we often do not know how biased the pre-defined embeddings are.
-Therefore, we introduce \emph{Learned MIPS Combined}, and observe performance improvements when using this method for the majority of the values of the unobserved dimensions.
+Therefore, we introduce \emph{Learned MIPS Combined} and observe performance improvements when using this method for the majority of the values of the unobserved dimensions.
+When the information in the embedding is complete (we do not hide any dimensions), providing additional dimensions as an action identity only makes the problem more difficult (\emph{Learned MIPS FineTune} outperforms \emph{Learned MIPS Combined} with more embedding dimensions).
+But as soon as some of the information in the embedding is omitted and the common \emph{embedding support} assumption \citep{saito_off-policy_2022} is violated, the action identity information is very useful, and \emph{Learned MIPS Combined} uses it to model the direct effect of the action missing from the pre-defined embedding.
+As we show in the next section, it may be difficult to gauge in practice how much information is missing in the real-world embedding and which method would yield the best performance.
+We leave the optimal method selection for future work.